 Unfortunately, the forecast only displays three hour increments unlike Windfinder’s hourly superforecast.
 It is on par with Windfinder’s standard three hour forecast, but it would be nice to have the hourly option.
 Find out more about Windy, or get the app here > Windy.com

-PPGPS is an app that's been built specifically for paramotorists.
-It's available for £3.99, or there's a free version called PPGPS lite, that lacks some of the useful features of the pro version.
+Gaggle is an app that’s been built specifically for paramotorists and paragliding pilots.
+The paid version is available as a subscription for $3.99 per month, or there’s a free version that lacks some of the useful features of the pro ‘frequent flyer’ version.

-There's loads more useful features that this paramotor app has to offer, including a super handy airspace overlay on the map.
-To find out more, or to get the app, check out the PPGPS website, or go here > iOS users and Android users.
+There’s loads more useful features that this paramotor app has to offer, including some super handy flight instruments like a compass, thermal assistant for paragliders, wing service history and more.
+To find out more, or to get the app, check out the Gaggle website, or go here > iOS users and Android users.

 Paragliding / paramotor app